Do you focus on positive things to say to your child, or do you often nag?

-The more positive interactions between the parent and child, the less likely it is that the parent will need to nag the child in order to gain compliance.
+Plus, the more positive interactions between the parent and child, the less likely it is that the parent will need to nag the child in order to gain compliance.

-It’s also more likely that a strong parent-child bond will form.
+When you speak words of encouragement to your kids, it’s also more likely that a strong parent-child bond will form.

 In fact, there’s a supposed “magic ratio” of 5 to 1 in healthy relationships: 5 positive expressions of feelings and actions for every negative expression.